Ibsardar/Nickel2.js/README.md

 # Nickel2.js
-A complete overhaul of the original 'Nickel.js'.
+A complete overhaul of the original Real Time Strategy (RTS) Game Engine, 'Nickel.js'.

 Currently in the making.